smart-on-fhir/SoF-Demo/README.md

 In the end, you'll see a list of FHIR resource types and the number of resources available to this patient.
 The app will only load the first page of search results, so the number of resources may be capped at 50.

+**NOTE** that not all servers support searching for patients without specifying search parameters, hence the native patient list may be empty.

 ### List and Detail View Controller